logseq/docs/db-version.md

   * `LATER` -> `Todo`
   * `IN-PROGRESS` and `NOW` -> `Doing`
   * `WAIT` and `WAITING` -> `Backlog`
-* Tags are handled as follows:
+* Tags are imported as follows:
-  * For blocks the importer converts all uses of [new tags](#new-tags) to [page references](https://docs.logseq.com/#/page/term%2Fpage%20reference) because ~~tags are now used for new tag features while page references handle inline referencing functionality~~ this behavior is still WIP.
-  * For pages the importer imports the previous tags to a `Page Tags` property.
-If you'd like some previous tags to behave like new tags, you can specify them in the first optional input.
-Using this option also results in those converted tags not being imported as `Page Tags`.
-The importer also provides two options to convert property related pages to new tags.
+  * By default, all tags are imported as [new tags](#new-tags) using the `Import all tags` input.
+This allows you to use all your tags as you have previously, along with the new capabilities they have.
+  * Alternatively you can import only specific tags to [new tags](#new-tags) using the `Import specific tags` input.
+Tags that aren't specified in this input are then imported as follows:
+    * All such tags become pages.
+    * Tags in a block are converted to [page references](https://docs.logseq.com/#/page/term%2Fpage%20reference).
+    * Tags associated with a page are associated to that page with a `Page Tags` property.
+  * Tags are removed from their blocks when the `Remove inline tags` checkbox is checked.
+This matches the behavior of the DB version.
 * Property types are automatically detected for Number, Date, Checkbox, Url, Node and Text.
 If a property value has two conflicting but compatible types like Number and Text, it will choose the more lenient Text type.